 Residents consist of singles, traditional families, veterans, young adults, the chronically homeless, elderly, those with disabilities, and many others.
 We are partners with faith-based organizations, affordable housing and transitional housing providers, local service clubs, businesses, and other nonprofits that provide a range of unique services.
 Our commitment to collaborative relationships reduces or eliminates duplicated services, expands opportunities for our residents, and saves our community and government its limited resources.

 Claudia’s dream, like many others from so long ago, remains alive and has grown with every resident success, every dollar committed, and every hand and heart that has volunteered so selflessly to make our mission a reality.
 Please join us as we continue the dream for decades more, and for the thousands of individuals, children, and families that will know Greccio as home.

-Starting with a reduction in their housing expenses and moving towards life skills development, our affordable housing and supportive services empower our residents to break the cycle of poverty and achieve greater self- sufficiency.
+Starting with a reduction in their housing expenses and moving towards life skills development, our affordable housing and supportive services empower residents to break the cycle of poverty and achieve greater self- sufficiency.

 Greccio strives to provide safety to all of our residents through thorough background checks that ensure that all of our properties are family-friendly and community oriented.
-Greccio is also phasing in video surveillance equipment throughout our 22 properties, allowing residents to feel more secure in their home environments.
+Greccio is also phasing in video surveillance equipment throughout our dozens of properties, allowing residents to feel more secure in their home environments.

 Greccio continues to expand and develop supportive services to best meet the needs of the residents.
-Programs and services include eviction prevention and utility assistance, our No Cost Grocery Program to reduce food insecurity for our residents; holiday programs to ease the financial burden that could impact a family's ability to meet their monthly bills.
+Programs and services include eviction prevention and utility assistance, our No Cost Grocery Program to reduce food insecurity for residents and holiday programs to ease the financial burden that could impact a family's ability to meet their monthly bills.